bludit/blog/pages/how-to-migrate-from-wordpress-to-bludit/index.md

 Now you can easily migrate from WordPress to Bludit with the bellow plugin from the developer of [BlThemes](https://blthemes.pp.ua).

-This is a plugin for Bludit, so you need first make a clean installation of Bludit and then install the plugin.
+This is a plugin for Bludit, you need first make a clean installation of Bludit and then install the plugin.

 Watch the next video to see it in action.

-<iframe src="https://player.vimeo.com/video/303525822" width="640" height="420" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="padding:65.69% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/303525822?color=c9ff23" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 Download the plugin from here
 - https://github.com/blthemes/WordPress-Importer

+Thanks Dimo Belov for the plugin.